Agent Provocateur (lingerie): 2007–2017

 Garry Hogarth stepped down as CEO in February 2016.

 In March 2017, the business entered administration.
 As part of a "pre-pack" deal, it was purchased by Four Holdings, a company one-third owned by British businessman Mike Ashley who reportedly paid around "£25m after seeing off competition from private equity firm Lion Capital."
+Its US business entered Chapter 11 bankruptcy the following month, with US stores also being sold to Four Holdings.

 Marketing

 The company is known for its provocative videos.
 Australian actress Melissa George, English model Chloe Hayward and American model Elettra Rossellini Wiedemann appeared in a John Cameron Mitchell-directed campaign, which urged women to control their own destinies while wearing the company's lingerie.

-In December 2001, company produced a controversial short film featuring Kylie Minogue riding a velvet bucking bronco while wearing the company's underwear.
+In December 2001, company produced a controversial short film featuring Kylie Minogue riding a velvet bucking bronco while wearing the company's underwear to prove that their lingerie brand is the most erotic according to the male viewers.

 In the 2000s, the brand's annual revamp of its website, first by Wax New Media and then Large Design, became an industry benchmark.

 In 2006, Mike Figgis directed a short film for Agent Provocateur starring model Kate Moss.